viableindustries/Snapology-Flask-OAuthlib/docs/oauth2.rst

 Example for OAuth 2
 -------------------

+An example server (and client) can be found in the tests folder: https://github.com/lepture/flask-oauthlib/tree/master/tests/oauth2

+Other helpful resources include:
-Here is an example of OAuth 2 server: https://github.com/lepture/example-oauth2-server
+ - Another example of an OAuth 2 server: https://github.com/authlib/example-oauth2-server

-Also read this article http://lepture.com/en/2013/create-oauth-server.
+ - An article on how to create an OAuth server: http://lepture.com/en/2013/create-oauth-server.